AdobeDocs/audience-manager.de-DE/help/using/reporting/dynamic-reports/unused-signals.md

 >
 >Beachten Sie bei der Suche nach nicht verwendeten Werten im Bericht die folgende Besonderheit.
 Es gibt einen Unterschied zwischen den beiden folgenden Beispielen:

-* T (v = 1 [!UICONTROL AND NOT] (a = 23))
+* T(v=1 [!UICONTROL AND NOT] (a=23))
-* T (v = 1 [!UICONTROL AND] (a!=23))
+* T(v=1 [!UICONTROL AND] (a!=23))
-* Beide Beispiele zeigen eine Eigenschaft, die zwei Schlüssel-Wert-Paare v und a enthält.
-Der erste Ausdruck wird in: die Eigenschaft enthält den Schlüssel v mit dem Wert 1 [!UICONTROL AND NOT] der Schlüssel a mit dem Wert 23.
-Der zweite Ausdruck enthält Schlüssel v mit dem Wert 1 [!UICONTROL AND] der Schlüssel a mit dem Wert [!UICONTROL NOT EQUAL] 23.
+* Both examples show a trait which contains two key-value pairs v and a.
+The first expression translates into: the trait contains key v with the value 1 [!UICONTROL AND NOT] the key a with the value 23.
+The second expression contains key v with the value 1 [!UICONTROL AND] the key a with the value [!UICONTROL NOT EQUAL] 23.
-* Nehmen wir an, Sie suchen in den beiden obigen Ausdrücken nach den Werten, die [!UICONTROL Unused Signals Report] mit einem anderen Wert als 23 weitergereicht werden.
-Sie erhalten nur Ergebnisse im ersten Fall, da Werte für den Schlüssel NICHT ALLE gesendet wurden.
+* Considering the two different expressions above, let's say you search in the [!UICONTROL Unused Signals Report] for the values that get passed on key a with any value different than 23, you'll only obtain results in the first case because values for key were not sent AT ALL.
 Im zweiten Fall wurden Werte, die von 23 abweichen, gesendet, sodass Schlüssel A nicht nicht verwendet wird.

 ## Massenseiteerstellung

-Wenden Sie sich an Ihren Partner-Kundenbetreuer, wenn Sie viele Eigenschaften basierend auf Daten erstellen müssen, die aus dem [!UICONTROL Unused Signals] Bericht bezogen wurden.
+Contact your Partner Solutions representative if you need to bulk create a lot of traits based on data obtained from the [!UICONTROL Unused Signals] report.